nharbiso/slither/README.md

 ## User Guide

 To utilize the project, first run the server in the backend.
 This can be done by running the `SlitherServer` class through the `server` directory.
-Then, navigate to the frontend, specifically the `client` directory, and type `npm start` in the terminal. *Note: If `npm` has not been installed before, type `npm i` in the frontend directory ***before*** `npm start`.* This should bring up the main menu of the game in your respective browser.
+Then, navigate to the frontend, specifically the `client` directory, and type `npm start` in the terminal. *Note: If the client-side packages/libraries have not been installed before, type `npm i` in the frontend directory ***before*** `npm start`.* This should bring up the main menu of the game in your respective browser.

 ## Accessibility Guide